NatanAmorim/my-configs/deprecated/godot_config.md

 - [First Person Shooter Template](https://github.com/chafmere/Godot4-FPS-Template) - Make prototyping a First Person Shooter a lot faster since the gameplay and weapons can be design an art added later.
 - [Godot 4: New Features demos](https://github.com/gdquest-demos/godot-4-new-features) - Free and open-source demo scenes to see the new features in action.
 - [Fps Arms](https://github.com/gdquest-demos/godot-4-FPS-arms) - An open-source arm rig for first-person shooter games.
+- [GodotOceanWaves](https://github.com/2Retr0/GodotOceanWaves) - An open ocean rendering experiment in the Godot Engine utilizing the inverse Fourier transform of directional ocean-wave spectra for wave generation.
 - [3D Characters Repository](https://github.com/gdquest-demos/godot-4-3D-Characters) - Beautiful 3D animated game characters for the Godot game engine, ready to drag and drop into your projects.
 - [Godot 4 - Third Person Player Controller](https://github.com/selgesel/godot4-third-person-controller) - Basic third person player controller.
-- [weeping-angel-godot](https://github.com/bypell/weeping-angel-godot) - Demo project for a statue that moves when the player can't see it.
 - [Godot SplashScreens](https://github.com/KenneyNL/Godot-SplashScreens) - About
 70 splash screens and logos for use.
 - [fpc-godot](https://github.com/Like475/fpc-godot) - No description, website, or topics provided 😞.